AKIMANIZANYE/Picthing/README.md

 Date:  Saturday March 2  11:20:53 2019 +0200 ;link for

 ## Descrption of the project
-one minutes pitching  is project that will contain the  the differences news and the users will be able to views differences types of the news that will be accouring in my  website it will date  that news has published and also it will also has the name of that news.
+one minutes pitching  is project that will contain the  the differences pitch  and the users will be able to views differences types of thepitch  make comments  that will be accouring in my  website it will date  that  different category has published and also it will also has the name you can also sign in and sin up of that pitch.
 ## installation steps
 $ git clone
 $ cd blog